-- 3.3 An example of the format in which applications should be made is at Annex C. A copy of the form is available from the Arts Council by contacting qis@artscouncil.org.uk or can be downloaded from www.artscouncil.org.uk. - 3.4 Where an exhibition is to be staged, a single application form should if possible be used on behalf of all lenders, providing the loan period applied for is the same for all borrowings.
-Each separate and distinct lending owner must nevertheless be identified on a separate schedule along with the object(s) being lent by them.
-Each loan should be marked up consecutively across all loans for ease of reference.
-[Refer to part 3.5 below and to Annex C]
+- 3.3 An example of the format in which applications should be made is at Annex C. The Arts Council suggests that national institutions save this format in their system. - Where an exhibition is to be staged, a single application form should if possible be used on behalf of all lenders, providing the loan period being applied for is the same for all borrowings.
+Each separate and distinct lending owner must nevertheless be identified on a separate schedule sheet along with the object(s) being lent by them.

+[Refer to para 3.5 below and to Annex C]